edwardcallow/tesco-jargon/r.md

 > ![Stock control](assets/images/tag-stockcontrol.png)

 #### REACH device
 Retail excellence at customer’s home handheld device.
-A type of PDA, used in Dotcom, it displays details of a Customer Delivery Assistant’s deliveries and is signed by the customer to acknowledge receipt of their shopping.
+A type of PDA, used in Dotcom, it displays details of a Customer Delivery Driver’s deliveries and is signed by the customer to acknowledge receipt of their shopping.
 > ![Dotcom](assets/images/tag-dotcom.png)

 #### Reach truck